mesonbuild/meson/docs/markdown/Compiler-properties.md

 host_machine.system()
 ```

-Compiler id
+## Compiler id
-==

-The compiler object has a method called `get_id`, which returns a
+The compiler object method `get_id` returns a
 lower case string describing the "family" of the compiler.
+Since 0.53.0
+`get_linker_id` returns a lower case string with the linker name.
+Since
+compilers can often choose from multiple linkers depending on operating
+system, `get_linker_id` can be useful for handling or mitigating effects
+of particular linkers.

 The compiler object also has a method `get_argument_syntax` which
 returns a lower case string of `gcc`, `msvc`, or another undefined string
 value; identifying whether the compiler arguments use the same syntax as
 either `gcc` or `msvc`, or that its arguments are not like either.
 This should